-When talking about the scaffolders, it is about site operative and not about scaffold designers.
+When talking about the scaffolders, it is about site operatives and not about scaffold designers.
 The latter makes load calculations and architect the structure.
-While the former works on-site to assemble (erect), alter, and dismantle a scaffold or, at least, assist the pipeline.
+While the former works on-site to assemble, alter, and dismantle a scaffold or, at least, assist the pipeline.

-In this post, we will consider scaffolding erectors (aka site operatives) exactly.
+In this post, we will consider scaffolding constructors (aka site operatives) exactly.
 So, if you want to have a clear idea of how to become a scaffolder, this post is right for you!

 There are no entry requirements such as education or special construction knowledge for becoming a scaffolder.
 However, you need to possess some skills that are highly valuable for any site operative: